 We’ve been talking a lot about using video during the inbound/outbound sales process.
 But it’s time to dive a little deeper into how you can strategically use video to tighten up your sales cycle and maintain control of the buying process – at the same time, providing a seamless experience for your customers and prospects.

-If you’re just starting out with video, head over to our Video Selling Institute to learn best practices for breaking through e-mail clutter, boosting response rates and booking more meetings.
+If you’re just starting out with video, check out our Selling With Video Training Kit to learn best practices for breaking through e-mail clutter, boosting response rates and booking more meetings.
 I also suggest you get yourself a whiteboard and check out Lauren Wadsworth’s blog: How I Get 5x More Meetings and Beat Quota Every Month (Hint: It’s Not Email or Phone).

 It’s no surprise that video prospecting yields significantly higher results than traditional methods, but let’s explore some new ways video can be used throughout the entire path-to-purchase, to deliver on sales-sourced pipeline and convert your prospects from lead to customer in just the click of a play button.

 1. Waking the Dead (Dead Opps + Cold Leads)